Pre-Grooming Health Checks for Cats

 Don’t forget to part the fur sea and examine the skin underneath.
 Redness, sores, or bald patches are like glaring neon signs that all is not well in fur-town.
 Could be allergies, could be parasites—either way, best not to play Dr. Google and instead seek professional help.

 What’s that?
 There’s something freeloading in the fur?
 Yep, uninvited guests like fleas and ticks can throw killer parties at your kitty’s expense.
-If you spot these tiny pests doing the conga line down your cat’s back, it’s time for pest control to crash the party.
+If you spot these tiny pests doing the conga line down your cat’s back, it is time for pest control to crash the party.
 Preventative treatments are your best friend here; talk to your vet about what’s right for your whiskered chum.

 Now, aside from ensuring their coat could win prizes for shine at the cat show, remember that this inspection serves a higher purpose.
 A sudden change in coat quality isn’t just about bad hair days—it can be your early-warning system for health issues.
-So while you’re doling out those head scratches and chin rubs (which doubles as checking for unusual tenderness), keep those detective eyes on alert.
+So while you are doling out those head scratches and chin rubs (which doubles as checking for unusual tenderness), keep those detective eyes on alert.

 Your cat’s skin and coat are more than just cuddle territory; they’re barometers for wellbeing.
 Stay vigilant, maintain regular grooming sessions, and remember: in the game of skins and coats, it’s always better to err on the side of caution!